Rosendale cement: Industrial Revolution

 With the onset of the American Industrial revolution, the demand for cement increased.
 Roads, dams, power plants, bridges, and various North American government projects such as the construction of cisterns, wet cellars and the Croton Aqueduct system were rapidly being built throughout the American landscape.
 All of these structures utilized Rosendale natural cement.
 In addition to large structures, natural cement was also used to create mortars, stuccos, lime-washes, grouts, and concretes.
-In the final year of the 19th century, Rosendale’s cement industry peaked, producing nearly 8.5 million barrels a year.
-Remnants of cement operations including kilns and the Widow Jane mine are preserved in the Snyder Estate Natural Cement Historic District.
+In the final year of the 19th century, Rosendale's cement industry peaked, producing nearly 8.5 million barrels a year.
+Remnants of cement operations including kilns and the Widow Jane Mine are preserved in the Snyder Estate Natural Cement Historic District.

 Portland cement and the decline of Rosendale

 By the 20th century, the demand for Rosendale natural cement dropped precipitously, while Portland cement rapidly became the most popular building material.
 There are many reasons for the decline, but it is mainly attributed to advances in the production of Portland cement, especially the horizontal rotary cylinder kiln, which decreased the cost significantly, while tripling output over previous kilns.
 At the same time, the American Society of Testing Engineers changed their standards to favor Portland cement, which was generally perceived as more consistent and with a much shorter drying time.

 By 1910, production dropped from a high of 8.5 million barrels a year to 1 million barrels a year, and by 1920 there was only one factory still in operation, that of A.J.
 Snyder.

-One revival of the industry occurred in the mid 20th century, when A.J.
+One revival of the industry occurred in the mid-20th century, when A.J.
 Snyder began to experiment by combining natural cement with Portland cement after New York State engineers noticed the durability of Rosendale cement.
-Notable structures built out of this hybrid are New York’s Rockefeller Center in the late 1930s, the New York State Thruway in the 1950s, and the St. Lawrence Seaway in the late 1950s and early 1960s.
-Various writers, including Uriah Cummings, appear to support the anecdotal evidence that Rosendale cement was highly durable, and with tensile strength equal to or greater than Portland, however the decline in the industry was unstoppable.
+Notable structures built out of this hybrid are New York's Rockefeller Center in the late 1930s, the New York State Thruway in the 1950s, and the St. Lawrence Seaway in the late 1950s and early 1960s.
+Various writers, including Uriah Cummings, appear to support the anecdotal evidence that Rosendale cement was highly durable, and with tensile strength equal to or greater than Portland; however, the decline in the industry was unstoppable.

-By 1970, A. J. Snyder's last Rosendale, NY mine closed.
+By 1970, A. J. Snyder's last Rosendale, New York, mine closed.
 Six years later, natural cement ceased to be produced altogether in the US.
 Natural cement was not available in the United States for over thirty years.